 If an employee receives cash tips of $20 or more in a calendar month, they are required to report to you the total amount of tips they receive in writing by the 10th of the next month.
 You are responsible for paying the employer’s portion of social security and Medicare taxes and must collect the employee’s portion of the social security and Medicare taxes and their federal income taxes.
 (You can see why paying cash tips to employees and under-reporting would be appealing to both salon owners and staff.)
 If you’re collecting all tips when you collect payment, you will know exactly what your employees were tipped and will be able to tax them and report them appropriately.

-Your staff are guaranteed 15-20% of every service performed.
+Your professionals are guaranteed 15-20% of every service performed.

 Yeah, the same thing that makes this a pro also makes it a con at times.
 Your employees know they’re getting tipped regardless.
-For some employees, this may affect the way they perform their services.
+For some professionals, this may affect the way they perform their services.
 However, this point can be argued.
-You, as the salon owner, are ultimately responsible for ensuring your staff are performing to superior standards.
-If a professional is slacking, it’s your job to reevaluate whether or not they need to seek employment elsewhere.
-If you’re managing your staff properly, this con won’t be an issue.
+You, as the salon owner, are ultimately responsible for ensuring your employees are performing to superior standards.
+If a professional slacks, you’re responsible for evaluating whether they need to seek employment elsewhere.
+If you’re managing your team properly, this con won’t be an issue.

 Clients do not have a choice about the amount and may not appreciate the policy.